 Qualify for Alabama Teaching Certifications with an Online Education Degree

-If a traditional campus setting is not suitable for you due to work or family obligations, then an online bachelor's degree in education could put you on the fast track for achieving your Alabama teaching certification.
+If a traditional campus setting is not suitable for you due to work or family obligations, then an online bachelor's degree in education could put you on the track for achieving your Alabama teaching certification.
 Make sure that you choose a teaching program in Alabama approved by the Alabama State Board of Education.
 If you need financial assistance to pursue your bachelor's degree in education, there are a number of need-based scholarship and grant programs available.
-There are also educational assistance programs for dependents of U.S. military personnel and National Guard members.

 The average annual salary for teachers in Alabama for the 2008-2009 school year, according to the National Education Association (NEA) was $46,879, an increase of 0.6 percent over the previous year.
 There were 47,758 teachers employed in 1,541 primary and secondary schools in Alabama for the 2008-2009 school year.